ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-2-3.md

-Chapter 2: Defining Workplace Conflict: Assessing Your Personal Approach to Conflict
+Assessing Your Personal Approach to Conflict
 ====================================================================================

 Effective conflict management requires self-awareness and an understanding of your personal approach to conflict.
 This involves recognizing your own feelings, attitudes, and behaviors towards conflict.